 Once the quantity of willing people is known, more or less, then the skills and resources are also known – to the host, to the mentor (someone who has successfully done this before), and to God, who does the miracle that follows.
 He provides, every time, when we listen.
 The participants, the host and the mentor are willing and have made themselves available – and God is faithful.
 He knows who needs help.
 He knows the capabilities and resources of the people willing to come or provide support.
 And His math and timing is perfect.
 Sometimes it is not what we might have planned on our own or initially wanted, but it is always what was needed.

-The Labor of Love Toolkit (coming in August) has sections for event organizers to describe the process of planning and executing an event, including how to find the service opportunities and what to expect in your interactions with Labor of Love and volunteers who may attend an event.
+The Labor of Love Toolkit (coming soon) has sections for event organizers to describe the process of planning and executing an event, including how to find the service opportunities and what to expect in your interactions with Labor of Love and volunteers who may attend an event.
 Toolkit sections for volunteers describe the many ways you can get involved in supporting event organizers at a Labor of Love event, or planning a personal service project in your own community – roles that are needed and the type of work to be done.

 The core ingredients define Labor of Love.
 The traditions that have become expected and beloved by repeat volunteers attempt to create the core ingredients in proportion and balance, with local flavor and reflecting a unique signature for each event.
 For example, service events have practical needs like housing, meals, roles for planning, leadership, and support, seeking opportunities, seeking funds or equipment.
 There are many ways to meet these practical needs – some work better than others, and having a roadmap to follow can give an organizer a head start or lead to a more consistently successful outcome.

 Doing it the way it has been done before, following traditions that have produced a desired result in the past, is one option.
-The Labor of Love Toolkit (coming in August) explores many of these practical event needs, offering options & suggestions and helping people new to the group know what they might expect to encounter.
+The Labor of Love Toolkit (coming soon) explores many of these practical event needs, offering options & suggestions and helping people new to the group know what they might expect to encounter.
 People are available to help mentor or provide advice, using experience gained doing this over several years.

 - “Locally organized” service may also be ad hoc or scheduled gatherings of volunteers who met through Labor of Love or elsewhere, and are not listed on the Labor of Love event calendar.
 These may happen anytime, anywhere, with wide variation in the format and type of work.